-- If using a generator, follow the manufacturer's instructions.
+If you’re using a generator, follow the manufacturer's instructions.
 See safety tips about portable generators.

-- When working outdoors around your house, check for overhead power lines.
+Check for overhead powerlines when working outdoors around your house.
 Remember to keep tall ladders, roofing materials and pruning equipment clear of overhead power lines to avoid a hazardous situation.

-- Do not sit on the green cabinets housing electrical equipment that are on the street.
+Do not sit on the cabinets housing electrical equipment.

-- Avoid flying kites, metallic balloons and radio-controlled toys near power lines.
+Avoid flying kites, metallic balloons, drones and radio-controlled toys near power lines.
 If a kite or Mylar balloon drifts near a power line, let it go.
 Never try to retrieve anything caught in a power line or from a tree located near a power line.